Nathan-Abegaz/Instagram-Clone---Android/README.md

 # Project 3 - Instagram Clone

-**Instagram Clone** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Instagram Clone** is a photo sharing app similar to Instagram but using Parse as its backend

 # Part 2